Our School Curriculum:

 How do we deliver our curriculum?

 Reading, writing and mathematics follow a yearly planning cycle, using objectives from the National Curriculum, and planned progressively building upon prior knowledge.
+High quality reading material is also specifically chosen to support vocabulary and knowledge taught in other curriculum areas.

 Our science curriculum is planned over a two year rolling programme, to take into account the two year groups we have in every class.
 Our science lead has planned a progressive curriculum which builds upon the knowledge of prior learning in science topics so that both substantive knowledge and disciplinary knowledge develop progressively.